 Mitigation of Climate Change in Agriculture (MICCA) Programme

-Community for Climate Change Mitigation in Agriculture
+Communities of practice for Climate Change and Agriculture

 “I particularly liked the participatory engagement of the community for climate change mitigation in agriculture in deciding what they should learn.
 That is great!” - Member, Malawi